Evil Dead II Review

 "Now ... let's head down into that cellar and go carve ourselves a witch!"

-Another celebrated horror classic makes the leap to the high-definition format as Sam Raimi's excessively produced and performed Evil Dead II makes its Blu-ray debut.
-Alongside the likes of Halloween, Dawn and Day Of The Dead, Starz and Anchor Bay have greeted Blu-ray's horror fans with some real treats ... and just in time for Halloween, too.
-Once again, this is a movie that has been paraded in a variety of versions and the onus upon Starz is, naturally, to ensure that this release is a worthy upgrade over all of the rest.
-But, for now, let's just bask in the demented glory of the halcyon days of pre-CG monster-mashes from the man who changed the shape of movie nightmares and created his own trademarked brand of splat-stick.
+After Evil Dead II's troubled first entry on to Blu-ray from Starz and Anchor Bay, things were rectified for the celebrated horror classic in the form of Lionsgate's 25th Anniversary Edition on a US region A-locked disc.
+And, thankfully, it is this version that now claws its way from the beyond the grave in a direct port over to the region B shores of Bloody Blighty.
+So, once again, let's just bask in the demented glory of the halcyon days of pre-CG monster-mashes from the man who changed the shape of movie nightmares and created his own trademarked brand of splat-stick.
 Naturally for a movie this well-known, it would be impossible and downright pointless to discuss its merits without presenting a wealth of spoilers.
 For those few who haven't yet seen the film (shame on you!), I would recommend skipping to the technical details and the final verdict.
-But the rest of you Deadheads (thankyou to Mr. Bruce Campbell for the loan of the phrase) can just sit back and indulge, along with me, in the nostalgic delight of prosthetics, blood-tubing, wacky camera-angles and latex ghoulishness that made the mid-eighties such a horror-highpoint and Sam Raimi's Evil Dead II one of its leading lights.
+But the rest of you Deadheads (thank you to Mr. Bruce Campbell for the loan of the phrase) can just sit back and indulge, along with me, in the nostalgic delight of prosthetics, blood-tubing, wacky camera-angles and latex ghoulishness that made the mid-eighties such a horror-highpoint and Sam Raimi's Evil Dead II one of its most outrageous leading lights.

 “I'm fine ...
 I'm fine ...”